hydronics2/COVID-19-Airflow-Sensor-Automotive-Hack/README.md

 ![foo](https://github.com/hydronics2/COVID-19-Airflow-Sensor-Automotive-Hack/blob/master/pics/04mass_airflow_sensor.PNG)

 ### Notes:
-- Not sure why the exhales are so noisy.
-It has something to do with the flow rates being below spec in that direction
+- Exhales are noisy because sensor is not made to work in both directions
 - The inhales are actually the opposite direction as the arrow on the sensor body.
 I tried it both ways and at the flow rates we’re trying to measure, there is more sensitivity in the opposite direction of the intended airflow..
 - Reducing the tube diameter even farther (from 1.75” to ~1”) will increase sensitivity with likely no downsides.
 - There is time omitted between the inhales and the exhales on the above graph (the ADC was only triggering above a threshold)